 $ vivado -mode batch -nojournal -nolog -source program_nexys4.tcl

 PATH, otherwise the full path of the executable has to be specified.
-This command will program the oard with the result of the High Level Synthesis flow.
-The central push button can now be pressed, and the manual switches can now be used to control the leds and the 7-segments displays.
+This command will program the board with the result of the High-Level Synthesis flow.
+The central push button can now be pressed, and the manual switches can now be used to control the LEDs and the 7-segments displays.

 If you have any problems please report them on this google group.

 6) Additional Information

 This tutorial shows a typical use case of bambu covering some of the command-line options, but there are several other options, to select different algorithms and policies for High-Level Synthesis, for tweaking the output to meet the designed needs and other advanced things.
 All the possible command-line options available in bambu can be listed with the command

 $ bambu -h

 For other questions about how the options can be used please feel free to ask for help on this google group or send an email to firstname.lastname@example.org.